How to Create a Web Page with HTML5 and CSS

 Now copy the image, save it in your htdocs/images folder and view the web page in your browser.

-This template uses a different method of handling the img than the actual kit.
+This web page uses a different method of handling the img than the #402 kit.
 The kit places 5 differnt sizes of the same image on the page and then swaps them out at different page widths using Media Queries.

-The method of display here estimates the amount of area we want the image to coveer at 30% and then allows it to scale down in size at different viewing widths.
+The method of display here uses max-width : 100% and then allows it to scale down in size at different viewing widths.

 Preview the Web Page